tobiasfrck/favorites_filter/README.md

 # favorites_filter

 You can easily filter your favorites on Vinted by size, availability and search term and sort by price with this firefox addon.
+This is the chrome version that is working but not published yet.

 ## Requirements

-- Firefox
+- Firefox or Chrome

-Chrome version is not available yet but it can be easily ported to Chrome and I will do that probably.

 ## Features